Sahil-Bhoite/MARS/README.md

 # M.A.R.S (Multi-modal AI Research System)

+## Try It Now!
+Experience the power of M.A.R.S yourself by visiting [M.A.R.S Web App](https://m-a-r-s.streamlit.app/).

 ## Experience the power of M.A.R.S - your ultimate AI assistant, like a chatbot on steroids!

 ## Introduction